danielgafni/Bachelor/README.md

 # Work to do in the future

 * Compare to a network with a convolution layer
+* Compare calibration with a linear classifier trained on network outputs
 * Introduce a training mechanism of the competition weights.

 # Usage